MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 = 0.11.0 =
 28.08.2022: Bugfix for Gutenberg Block after WP6.0 update (changed 'number' to 'string' in block.json)
-            update of all Javascript libraries
-            Complete rework of Javascript code.
+            update of all Javascript libraries (where updates were available) Complete rework of Javascript code.
 (Module system for webpack still missing).
 All functionality is (almost) the same.
                 'Martin-Theme' for elevation changed.
 CSS-heights for map and chart changed.
-Aspect ratio for fotorama is currently fixed to 1.5.
+The elevation chart is by design not responsive, so its height is fixed (now).
             Tile-Server for leaflet map tiles added.
 Tiles could be stored locally to be conformant to EC privacy directive.
 Setting could be done in Admin Panel.
-(It is missing a solution for regular updates of the tile-files. they are currently stored forever.)
+(It is missing a solution for regular updates of the tile-files. they are currently stored forever.
+Manual deletion of files works fine.)
             Powershell script generated to build a release (bundling with webpack did not work.)

 = 0.11.0 =